1960 - 1964

 3rd October RAF Kemble Dragfest.
 Despite wet conditions K.S.
 Pittman put in back to back terminal speeds of 145 (10.57), 146 & 148 in his Willys while George Montgomery managed a quicker 10.37/139.
 Tony Nancy took the Wedge to its best time of the Festival with an 8.98/176.
 During the motorcycle time trials the UKs Neville Higgins ran a personal best of 10.57/140.
 Alf Hagon only managed a 10.70/120 but went on to win the 751-1500cc Class Elimination.
 The Allard Dragon of Dennis Jenkinson shut down Tony Densham in 'The Worden' who ran his series best time of 11.32 at this meeting.
 Garlits was back on form and ran 8.46/184 followed by 8.82/195 and another victory over Ivo in 8.34.

 4th October Blackbushe Dragfest.
 A crowd of 30,000 were in attendance to see Doug Church beat Alan Allards Dragon in an 11 second match race.
 Alan took the Chrysler rail to a strong 10.28 win over Dante Duce in the Moonbeam Chevy sportscar.
 Alf Hagon and George Brown were both soundly beaten by the American motorcycles in under 11 seconds.
 There were 55 UK competitors.
-British dragsters present included Dave Metcalfe (TR3 power) L. Moss (Riley) Tony Densham (The Worden) Dennis Jenkinson (Allard Dragon) Nobby Hills (Jaguar) Allan Herridge (Buick) and 'Hard Luck' John Harrison (Austin A90) who lived up to his nickname and was plagued with trouble.
+British dragsters present included Derek Metcalfe (TR3 power) L. Moss (Riley) Tony Densham (The Worden) Dennis Jenkinson (Allard Dragon) Nobby Hills (Jaguar) Allan Herridge (Buick) and 'Hard Luck' John Harrison (Austin A90) who lived up to his nickname and was plagued with trouble.
 Tommy Ivo defeated Don Garlits with a holeshot 8.27/194 to Garlits's 8.19/197.
-Peter Westbury recorded an 11.42 in his P99, while another four wheel drive vehicle, the Deep Sanderson, a twin mini engined single seater, ran its best ever quarter mile time of 12.62/111.
+Peter Westbury recorded an 11.42 in his P99, while another four wheel drive vehicle, the Deep Sanderson, a twin mini engined single seater driven by Chris Lawrence, ran its best ever quarter mile time of 12.62/111.

 For a detailed list of all the major award winners from the 1964 Drag Festival click here

 October Allan Herridge began work on a new 120" wheelbase slingshot, Pulsation, which he designed himself.
 The car took a total of 1700 man hours to build and cost £413.
-(Jon Spoard)
+(Jon Spoard) It would make its debut eight months later.

-(Home) (Whats New) (History Index) (Landmarks) (Hall Of Fame) (Photo Archive) (Video) (Vehicle Files) (Help Us find...)
+(Home) (Whats New) (History Index) (Landmarks) (Hall Of Fame) (Photo Archive) (Vehicle Files) (Help Us find...)
 (Annecdotes) (Snippets) (Draglinks) (Special Features) (BHRA Pioneers) (Pre 1960) (1960-1964) (1965-1969) (1970-1974) (1975-1979) (1980-1984) (1985-1989) (1990-1994) (1995-1999) (2000 and beyond)

 www.trakbytes.co.uk